• Skip to main content

 Chef Tips and Tricks:

-• One thing that always bothered me about cheesy corn casseroles was that the corn flavor wasn't throughout the creamy base of the casserole; it was just corn combined with cream cheese.
-To solve this, I puree some of the corn kernels into the milk or half-and-half to bump up the corn flavor throughout the casserole.
+• One thing that always bothered me about cheesy corn casseroles was that the corn flavor wasn’t throughout the creamy base; it was just corn combined with cream cheese.
+To solve this, I puree some corn kernels into the milk or half-and-half to bump up the corn flavor throughout the casserole.

-Can I do a cream cheese corn casserole in a slow cooker?
+Can I do a corn casserole with cream cheese in a slow cooker?

 Sure can!
 Cook the scallions in the butter then transfer them to the slow cooker.
 To the slow cooker, add the pureed corn, corn, cream cheese broken into small bits, green chiles and some salt and black pepper.
 Cover and cook on LOW for 4 hours.
 Add half of the shredded Mexican blend cheese; stir until the cheese is completely melted and the corn is creamy.
 Taste and adjust for seasoning.
 Stir in more milk or half-and-half if the sauce is too thick.
 Transfer to a serving dish and serve immediately or set the slow cooker to warm and serve from the slow cooker.